Home > Study > Short Courses > Ecological Futures Camp

 • Anyone keen to learn new skills in an adventurous way

-• The program is not discipline or subject limited; it is for people with an interest in the sciences, or the arts, or more practical, vocational interests.
+• The program is not discipline or subject limited; it is for people with an interest in the built or natural environment, from an artistic or technical perspective or those with a more practical or vocational background

 • It is for seasoned changemakers and for anyone who has only just developed an interest in the natural world, climate change and activism.

-• You must be between 16- and 25-year-old at the time of the course.
+• You must be between 16 and 25 years old at the time of the course.

 • Gain real-world skills that help you to imagine, improvise and problem-solve in a fast-changing world.